pauldzy/NHDPlus_Navigation_PG/doc/nldi.md

 #### Point to Point

 All calls to point to point navigation in NLDI are shunted to the legacy codebase.
 So there is no unique point to point NLDI logic.
+It does appear that the current NLDI implementation at cida.usgs.gov is unable to process point to point navigation beyond a single VPU.
+I have not looked close enough at the NLDI implementation to say why this happens.